ryanto/RecipeCan-Recipes/README.markdown

 # RecipeCan For Wordpress

 This is the Wordpress plugin that we use to manage all of the recipes on the [RecipeCan Blog](http://www.recipecan.com/blog/).
-It allows any Wordpress blog to post, edit, and browse recipes and their photos.
-The plugin with completely free and open source.
+It allows any Wordpress blogger to post, edit, and browse recipes and photos.
+The plugin is free and open source.

 ## Screenshots